aws-samples/eks-workshop/content/beginner/120_network-policies/calico/stars_policy_demo/create_resources.md

         - containerPort: 9001
 {{< /output >}}

-Create a management-ui namespace, with a management-ui service and replication controller within that namespace:
+Create a management-ui namespace, with a management-ui service and deployment within that namespace:

 ```
 kubectl apply -f management-ui.yaml